chui15/vue-exercises/README.md

 # vue-exercises
-A repo containing Vue.js exercises
+A repo containing Vue.js exercises from VueMastery